Money Isn’t Just About Money

 Self-awareness:

-- Helps you understand your financial behaviors and emotional triggers
+- Helps clients understand their financial behaviors and emotional triggers

-- Allows you to recognize patterns in spending and saving
+- Allows them to recognize patterns in spending and saving

-- Enables you to align your financial decisions with your values and long-term goals
+- Enables them to align their financial decisions with their values and long-term goals

-- Aids in identifying areas for improvement in your financial habits
+- Aids them in identifying areas for improvement in their financial habits

 Mindfulness: